-Many of the cases in which we have been involved in the Americas have been for oil industry clients in a variety of different regions including Alaska, Texas, Uruguay, Colombia, and a number of Caribbean Islands that enjoy the benefit of significant oil and gas resources off their coasts.
+Many of the cases in which members have been involved in the Americas have been for oil industry clients in a variety of different regions including Alaska, Texas, Uruguay, Colombia, and a number of Caribbean Islands that enjoy the benefit of significant oil and gas resources off their coasts.

-These disputes frequently concern the design or construction of extraction, refining or transportation facilities but we are also instructed in broader commercial disputes such as a recent LCIA arbitration concerning oil supply and storage contracts.
+These disputes frequently concern the design or construction of extraction, refining or transportation facilities but members are also instructed in broader commercial disputes such as a recent LCIA arbitration concerning oil supply and storage contracts.

-In addition to energy disputes, we have been instructed in a range of other matters, such as:
+In addition to energy disputes, members have been instructed in a range of other matters, such as:

 - a Nassau arbitration concerning the construction of a luxury private residence in the Bahamas under Bahamian Law;